 I did incentivize it a bit because I believed this would be valuable PD that took time.
 Participants were offered CTLE credits and in service hours.

-The pineapple challenge was simple, read the article by Jennifer Gonzalez, watch my favorite Ted talk by Rita Pearson, decorate your door with a pineapple, then observe three teachers in action and have three teachers observe you.
+The pineapple challenge was simple, read the article by Jennifer Gonzalez, watch my favorite, decorate your door with a pineapple, then observe three teachers in action and have three teachers observe you.

 Completion got a pineapple pin, a laptop sticker, and a certificate that captured the hours and credits earned.

 I was excited; I kept advertising and kept checking the website to see who was participating.
 There were a few, but to my dismay it didn’t seem to be taking off as I had envisioned.